data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the Cholesky factors for each square matrix.
-Must have the same data type and shape as `x`.
+The returned array must have the same data type and shape as `x`.

 (function-cross)=
 ### cross(x1, x2, /, *, axis=-1)